huaxings/gerrit-rabbitmq-plugin/README.md

 This plugin works on Gerrit 2.8 or later.

-*NOTE*: Here is `dev` branch.
+*NOTE*: Here is `dev-1.0` branch.
 This is available on master in gerrit.
 Supported Buck build only.

 About Buck
 ---------------------